Rotary AIDS ProjectWhat’s New

 • There are 150 families, usually with 5-7 children per family.

 • Initially 80 women will receive sewing and cutting training.
 Almost 500 total family members of approximately 80 families will benefit.
-Approximately 20 conflict-affected and Dalit families will have direct employment in animal.
+Approximately 20 conflict-affected and Dalit families will have direct employment in animal husbandry.
 Because of micro-credit and animal offspring given to other families, at least 150 families will benefit

 Background